Table of Contents

 Violators of the motor vehicle policies will be issued the following fine(s):

 Motor Vehicle Policies

-Disabled vehicles must be removed from the campus within seven days, or there is a possibility that the vehicle will be towed.
-If a vehicle is towed from the property it will be at the owner’s expense.
-Any vehicle considered abandoned on campus may also be towed at the owner’s expense.
+Disabled vehicles must be removed from the campus within seven days, or they will be towed at the owner’s expense.
+Any vehicle considered abandoned on campus will also be towed at the owner’s expense.

 Motor Vehicle Policies

 A limited number of free bicycles and locks are available for students to check-out on a semester-by-semester basis with the office of Security (601.968.5900).
 Students are responsible for securing, maintaining, and returning the bicycles and locks.
 Multiple bicycle racks are available for students across campus.